jtpaasch/repo.hs/README.md

 Repo.hs
 =======

-A very simple implementation of git, written in haskell (which I hope is rather readable).
-This is for educational purposes -- that is to say, it is meant to show how _git_ works, not how _haskell_ works.
+A very simple implementation of git, written in haskell.
+I wrote this for a presentation on how git works.
+It is for educational purposes -- it is meant to show how _git_ works, not how _haskell_ works.

-I chose to write this in haskell simply because haskell can be very readable by people who may or may not have any expertise in writing much code.
+I chose to write this in haskell simply because the presentation's audience was diverse, and when written in a certain way, haskell can be very readable for people who may or may not have any expertise in writing much code.

+I may upload the presentation's slides someday, after I clean them up a little.

 Compiling
 ---------